 Buy pure vanilla extract

 You must buy 100% pure vanilla extract.
-Imitation vanilla extract contains Propylene Glycol and/or Glycerin.
+Imitation vanilla extract and vanilla flavorings contains Propylene Glycol and/or Glycerin.
 Both of these ingredients are made from palm oil.

 This is true with other extracts.
 Be sure to buy “pure.”